rzzldzzldesign/100-days-of-code/log.md

 **🤔LEARNINGS:** From David: Aim to avoid margins if you can as they are collapsable and therefore hard to debug.
 Only use in _one direction_ if you do use them.
 Use padding instead on the parent element.
 If the parent is there for layout it should control it!

 Also Learned HEAPS about exporting and optimising SVGs.
 The more points the bigger the file of course.
 Use imageoptim after exporting from illustrator to further condense the code.
-Awesome tool for creating inline SVGs [here](https://yoksel.github.io/url-encoder/) Storke can be cahne with `stroke-width="x"` in the code without the pixel `px`
+Awesome tool for creating inline SVGs [here](https://yoksel.github.io/url-encoder/) Stroke can be changed with `stroke-width="x"` in the SVG code without the pixel `px`

 **🌐LINK:** [First Project: Streetwise Coffee!](https://streetwisecoffee.mobi2go.com/)